STUBigData/Pacman/README.md

 For both components to communicate, the server and the client must be running and configured to establish a connection.

 ## Server:
 The server is a python 3 script that listens on port 1234.
-It will accept a connection from the PacMan simulator, output the json state at every simulation step, and send a random (N,E,W,S) action for PacMan 0.
+It will accept a connection from the PacMan simulator, output the json (RFC 4627 json standard) state at every simulation step, and send a random (N,E,W,S) action for PacMan 0.
 The server must be running before the simulation can connect to it.

 python PacServer.py